 If possible, talk to local residents in the condo community.
 Ask their opinions on whether the condo fees are worth the cost.

 Most of all, make sure the fees won’t serve as a deterrent to prospective buyers, or you may find your flip sitting on the market for six months with no movement.
+If you’re looking for any assistance on house (condo) flipping and hard loans, our team at LendingHome is here to help your real estate investment business!

 Disclaimer: The above is provided for informational purposes only and should not be considered tax, savings, financial, or legal advice.
 Please consult your tax advisor.
 All calculations and information shown here are for illustrative purposes only.
 All third parties listed above are for demonstration purposes only and are not affiliated with LendingHome.
 All views and opinions expressed in this post are the author’s own.
 NMLS ID: 1125207 Terms, Privacy & Disclosures.
 Copyright LendingHome Corporation 2019.